 Through retargeting, you can create specific ads, based on the pages or content topics that someone has visited on your website, and bring them back to convert when they’re ready to.

-★ If you want to learn more about building an advertising strategy, have a look at these posts:
+★ Want to learn more about building an advertising strategy?
+Have a look at these posts:

 - The Anatomy of a Successful Real Estate Retargeting Campaign

 - Why Your Digital Advertising Strategy Might Not Get You Real Estate Leads